 Tokens are consumed when you load satellite imagery tiles on the map.
 One token equals one tile request.
 The number of tokens used depends on the zoom level and the area covered.
 Higher zoom levels and larger areas consume more tokens.
 Your token balance is displayed in the interface, and you can purchase additional tokens as needed.

-Yes, new users receive free tokens to explore the WebGIS and understand its capabilities.
+Yes, new users receive free tokens to explore the platform and understand its capabilities.
 The free tier provides enough tokens to evaluate whether Off-Nadir Delta meets your needs before committing to a paid plan.
 No credit card is required to get started.

 When your token balance is depleted, you will not be able to load new satellite imagery tiles.
 Previously loaded imagery remains visible.
 You can purchase additional tokens through the Billing page to continue using the service.